 What is it about?

-The pre-requisites to use this pipeline action are:
+The pre-requisites to configure an integration are:

 - A desired container, which must already exist.